 - Brass is extremely affordable, since it does not contain precious metals.

 - In general, brass won't corrode with regular use.
-However, depending on the copper content, it may turn green over a long period of time.
+However, depending on the copper content, it may turn green over a long period.
 Unlacquered brass may require polishing from time to time, but many jewelry manufacturers apply a clear lacquer to avoid this problem.

 Similar to brass, bronze is an alloy of multiple metals.
 Often, it contains copper, tin, and zinc.
 This pretty metal has a warm, brownish-gold tone that works well with a variety of stones and materials.
 According to Fire Mountain Gems, brass has been used for thousands of years.
 It has many advantages when used in costume jewelry: